huntdatacenter/docs/docs/faq/external-transfer.md

 ### Can parties outside HUNT Cloud upload data to my lab?

 Yes.
-Parties outside HUNT Cloud can upload data to your lab utilizing the external kista import service.
-You can also make data available for parties outside HUNT Cloud via the external kista export service.
+Parties outside HUNT Cloud can upload data to your lab utilizing our [external kista import service](/service-desk/data-space-orders/#external-import-kista).
+You can also make data available for parties outside HUNT Cloud via the [external kista export service](/service-desk/data-space-orders/#external-export-kista).

 ### What is an external kista?